opnfv/vineperf/docs/testing/user/userguide/testlist.rst

 +++++++++++++++++

 A set of functional testcases for validation of Custom Statistics support by OVS.
-This feature allows Custom Statistics to be accessed by VSPERF.
+This feature allows Custom Statistics to be accessed by ViNePerf.

 These testcases require DPDK v17.11, the latest Open vSwitch(v2.9.90) and the IxNet traffic-generator.